inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

 The format can be changed by setting the visualizer's ``labelFormat`` parameter.

 Filtering is also possible.
-The ``nodeFilter`` parameter controls which nodes' routing tables should be visualized (by default, all nodes), and the ``destinationFilter`` parameter selects the set of destination nodes to consider (again, by default all nodes.)
+The :par:`nodeFilter` parameter controls which nodes' routing tables should be visualized (by default, all nodes), and the :par:`destinationFilter` parameter selects the set of destination nodes to consider (again, by default all nodes.)

 The visualizer reacts to changes.
 For example, when a routing protocol